-We all want to live in a clean and pleasant borough which is why from September 2016 Ashford Borough Council have been working in partnership with a private company, Kingdom, to help tackle littering and other environmental blights in the borough.
+We all want to live in a clean and pleasant borough which is why from September 2016 Ashford Borough Council are no working in partnership with a private company, 3GS, to help tackle littering and other environmental blights in the borough.

 Cllr Clair Bell, Portfolio Holder for Public Interaction and Borough Presentation said: